applied-systems-biology/jipipe-website/content/documentation-java-api/algorithm/parameters.md

 ```

 {{% notice warning %}}
-Do not forget to deep-copy the JIPipeDynamicParameterHolder.
+Do not forget to deep-copy the JIPipeDynamicParameterCollection.
 The class has a copy constructor for
 such an operation.
 {{% /notice %}}
 {{% notice warning %}}